 Lastly, commercial trucking insurance policies have much higher policy limits than standard auto insurance.
 While this increases the potential compensation for victims, it also means trucking companies and their insurers fight aggressively to avoid liability.
 You need an attorney with experience negotiating against large insurers and their legal teams.

-Common Causes of Truck Accidents in Ohio
+What are the Common Causes of Truck Accidents in Ohio?

+Truck accidents in Ohio are the result of a variety of common causes.
 From Cleveland to Columbus to Cincinnati, Ohio sees thousands of truck accidents involving large commercial vehicles each year.
 Each truck accident is unique, but one thing they share is that many of these accidents are preventable.
 Ohio’s location as a transportation hub with major interstates like I-70, I-71, I-75, and I-76 crisscrossing the state means heavy commercial truck traffic is a daily reality.
-Unfortunately, this also means that serious truck accidents are far too common.
-These crashes are often caused by a combination of human error, equipment failure, and regulatory violations.
+According to the Ohio State Highway Patrol, there were 150 commercial motor vehicle-involved fatalities in 2024, bringing the total number of these fatalities to 810 since 2020.

 Truck driver fatigue